longturn/freeciv21/docs/Manuals/client-manual.rst

 Gold (Surplus/Deficit), and National Budget.

 To move around the map canvas, you can right-click in the main map area and the canvas will move.
 The further from the center of the screen, the faster the map canvas will move per mouse click.
+You can also use two-finger gestures on your mouse/trackpad to swipe up, down, left, and right.

 One other feature of the :guilabel:`Map View` is the ability to middle-click on a unit and a pop-up widget will appear giving you some information about the unit. :numref:`Unit Information`, gives an example of a